gaoguangshuai/PSGCNet/README.md

 # PSGCNet
-An effecvtive dense object counting in remote sensing imagery
+An effecvtive dense object counting in remote sensing imagery.
+The code in comming soon!